nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### <span style="color:#c9a500">Shortcuts</span>
 We understand that you might have commands that you frequently use.
 You may use shortcuts to abbreviate those commands to make using ClientBook more convenient.
+To give you a clearer idea of how the shortcuts feature works, an example usage is provided below.

 ### <span style="color:#c9a500">Example Usage</span>
 <p><b>Scenario:</b></p>